Couch-bit/Numerical-Integration/README.txt

 Bound Prerequisites:
 - Same as function but can't have variables;

-Consequances For inputing incorrect information:
+Consequences For inputing incorrect information:
 - if the variable is incorrect asks for it to be inputed again;
 - if the syntax is incorrect asks for the expression to be inputed again;
 - if the upper bound is less or equal to the lower bound asks for it to be inputed again;